-MA Character Animation aims to develop both creative and technical skills.
+MA Character Animation develops both creative and technical skills.
 Learning to animate is about much more than software.
-At the core of engaging and effective animation is an understanding of motion, characterisation and the portrayal of performance.
-Our hands-on, practical approach focuses on creating innovative animated characters that can move convincingly and perform with emotional and psychological nuance.
-The curriculum covers motion analysis and performance based animation, from the simplest bouncing ball techniques to movement in animals, acting in humans and the representation of speech.
+At the core of effective animation is an understanding of motion, characterisation and the portrayal of performance.
+On the course, we specialise in a hands-on, practical approach.
+We will encourage you to create innovative, animated characters which can move convincingly and perform with emotion and psychological nuance.

-Lectures and critiques deliver a programme of rigorous enquiry into key areas of the theory and context of character animation.
-Established links with the other courses in our School of Performance mean this postgraduate course offers an unparalleled application of performance methodologies to the practice of animation.
-Because animation is the representation of performance, the MA Character Animation course team strongly believes that all animators benefit from a study of movement and acting.
-As a result, MA Character Animation emphasises the analysis of characterisation through acting and the study of motion through drawing.
-Drawing is an important part of the course - animation classes are supported by life drawing workshops and drawing field trips.
-You'll also have workshops in relevant software techniques.
+Through lectures and critiques, you will examine key areas of the theory and context of character animation.
+MA Character Animation works closely with the other courses in the Performance programme, offering an unparalleled application of performance methodologies to the practice of animation.
+The course team believe that since animation is the representation of performance, all animators benefit from studying movement and acting.
+Consequently, the course emphasises the analysis of characterisation through acting and motion through observational drawing.
+Animation classes are supplemented by life drawing sessions and you will also have workshops in relevant software techniques.

-Unit Three is designed to enable you to self-direct a longer narrative character project film.
-You will devise your own narrative and develop a proposal for a self-directed micro short film that you can complete as an individual or in a team, by negotiation with staff.
+In Unit 3, you will devise your own character animation portfolio.
+You will develop a proposal for either a self-directed short film or an animated character portfolio, which you can complete as an individual or in a team.